- Legal Links

 The Freedom of Information Act "entitles the public to full and complete information regarding the affairs of government and the official acts and policies of those who represent them as public officials and public employees."

-Laura L. McLaughlin, General Counsel, is the Freedom of Information Act (FOIA) Officer for the University.
+Austin Hill, General Counsel, is the Freedom of Information Act (FOIA) Officer for the University.
 All FOIA requests should be addressed to his attention.

 In order to request access to public records, you may submit a request to: